AnalogArnold/Arduino-accelerometers/README.md

 2. Autosizing based on the detected screen size instead of using hardcoded sizes in pixels.
 3. Cosmetic improvements such as centering the buttons (currently require a lot of manual tinkering in dearpygui such as creating a table).
 4. Check for the sensor network availability constantly (potentially a separate thread) rather than just on initialization or when "connect" is pressed.
+5. Create a separate file with constants and global variables for clarity and conciseness.

 # Updates
 * **Version 2.1 (08/07/2025):** There is now an option to plot data in real time using DearPyGUI's built-in functions, which are much faster.
 * **Version 2.2 (09/07/2025):** The main window is now split into two separate tabs, one for live data acquisition and processing, and one for post-processing of already recorded data stored in CSV files.
+* **Version 2.3 (14/07/2025):** Added "Disconnect" button and fixed the issue with the app freezing if the user presses "Connect" without being connected to the Arduino network.
+Added handling of sudden interruptions in the connection (e.g., board reset while sending data).
+The hardware is now reset to the default parameters when the app is closed.

 # License
 MIT License